UPDATED JUNE 2023

-July 1st 2022 will be a day of celebration in Waterloo Region!
-Picnics, music, events and fireworks are back, as we celebrate the shared values of this country and its diverse communities.
+Picnics, music, events and fireworks are all part of the fun, as we gather to observe the shared values of this country and its diverse communities.
 It is also a day to reflect on our past and to learn, as we move forward on the road to reconciliation and a better future.

 FIREWORKS AND DRONE SHOWS